kube-rs/website/docs/controllers/application.md

 The **application** starts the [Controller] and links it up with the [[reconciler]] for your [[object]].

-This doc is a **WIP**.

 ## Plan

-this document should describe what we plan on describing (super simple pod controller), how to glue it together while it's in the main 3 documents, it needs to be an overview doucment (as it contains the other two in some sense)
+this document should describe what we plan on describing (super simple pod controller from a CRD), how to glue it together while it's in the main 3 documents, it needs to be an overview doucment (as it contains the other two in some sense)

 should link to sub-sections where we take shortcuts here (different objects, ~~related objects~~, controller options, packaging)

 > We will be creating a controller for a subset of Pods with a `category` label.
 This controller will watch these pods and ensure they are in the correct state, updating them if necessary.

+## Requirements

+We will assume that you have latest **stable** [rust] installed, along with [cargo-edit]:

 ## Project Setup